- Lively Linz - Home of the PGA of Austria

 Lively Linz in Upper Austria – an above average golf destination

 We visit the Home of the PGA of Austria

 Golf didn’t officially arrive in Austria until Willie Park Jnr laid out a course within the famous Prater public park for Golf Club Wien in 1901.
-The sport was a little slow to catch on initially as it took another twenty-six years for another golfing layout to appear, when Kärnter Golf Club Dellach was founded in Mari Wörth.
+The sport was a little slow to catch on initially as it took another twenty-five years for another golfing layout to appear, when Desider Lauber set out a course at the hoiday resort of Semmering.
 Nowadays, there are just over a hundred thousand golfers registered with the national governing body through 156 golf facilities which are spread out across nine regions.

 We like to think that we keep up to date with what’s going on in Austria, maintaining ties with a few journalists who’ve been in touch with us in recent times.
 We also have our own Alpine correspondent, of course, and it’s only a couple of months in fact since François teed it up at several of the top tracks in the country, including the number 1 course at Fontana.
 Click this link to read his latest Austrian reviews.

 This year, the European Golf and Travel Media Association formed an alliance with the PGAs of Europe and, as a result of this new partnership, an invitation was extended by one of the PGA of Austria member clubs for EGTMA members to visit the organisation’s national training centre just outside Linz.
 As this particular golfing destination at Golfpark Metzenhof was one that we knew nothing about, it seemed only right to have a look at what it had to offer golfers.